zdharma-continuum/zinit/docs/INTRODUCTION.md

 zinit load halfo/lambda-mod-zsh-theme
 ```

-This sets plugin `psprint/zprompts` to be loaded `0` seconds after `zshrc`.
-It
+This sets plugin `halfo/lambda-mod-zsh-theme` to be loaded `0` seconds after
-will fire up after c.a.
-1 ms of showing of the basic prompt `READY >`.
-I’ve
+`zshrc`.
+It will fire up after c.a.
+1 ms of showing of the basic prompt `READY
-started to use this method of setting up a prompt 2 years ago now and I run it
-without any problems.
-It is also sufficient to provide just the word
-`wait`, it’ll work like `wait'0'` (and `wait'!'` like `wait'!0'`).
+>`.
+You probably won't load the prompt in such a way, however it is a good
+example in which Turbo can be directly observed.

 The exclamation mark causes Zinit to reset-prompt after loading plugin, so it
 is needed for themes.
 The same with Prezto prompts, with a longer delay: